gboehl/econpizza/docs/the_yaml.rst

     variables: [Div, Y, Yprod, w, pi, rn, r, rstar, Tax, Z, beta, vphi, C, L, B]

-All the _aggregate_ variables that are being tracked on a global level.
-If a model is not listed here, you will not be able to recover it later.
-Since these are aggregate variables, they have dimensionality 1.
+All the *aggregate* variables that are being tracked on a global level.
+If a variable is not listed here, you will not be able to recover it later.
+Since these are aggregate variables, they have dimensionality one.

 .. code-block::